mnyoshie/ezgrpc2/README.md

 # EZgRPC2

-A single threaded, non-blocking, reentrant, gRPC library in C.
+A single threaded, non-blocking, asynchronous, gRPC library in C.

 This library doesn't necessarily makes the implementation of gRPC server easier, in fact, it makes it harder.